urahiroshi/e2e-server/README.md

 e2e-server
 ==========

-e2e-server is browser automation system for specification test or repeated browser operations.
+e2e-server is browser automation system for End-To-End test or repeating browser operations.

 There are some features to write browser operations.